 Recognition of FVHA’s achievements came in the form of the Standards of Excellence accreditation from the American Humane Association in 1993.
 FVHA is the only humane organization in Wisconsin with this status.

 In October of 2005, FVHA’s current facility, the Susan Schuster Pet Resource Center, opened at N115 Two Mile Road in Appleton.
 The opening of Fox Valley Humane Association’s new home came after seven years of hard work, dedication, planning and generous contributions from the community.
-The 21,000-square-foot building, shaped like an ark, provides features only dreamed about in the old FVHA shelters: a top-of-the-line ventilation system to curtail the spread of disease; an education room to teach children and adults about pet care; a dedicated vet treatment room; private “get-acquainted rooms” for people meeting potential pets; and the list goes on.
+The 21,000-square-foot building, shaped like an ark, provides features only dreamed about in the old FVHA shelters: a top-of-the-line ventilation system to curtail the spread of disease; an education room which is utilized by the Fox Valley Technical College for their Veterinary Technician program; a dedicated vet treatment room; private “get-acquainted rooms” for people meeting potential pets; and the list goes on.

 Today, FVHA cares for nearly 4,000 animals annually.
 The organization is recognized as a leader in animal care and for its outstanding educational programs in the community.